Philip K. Dick: Early life

 He attended the University of California, Berkeley, from September 1949 to November 11, 1949, ultimately receiving an honorable dismissal dated January 1, 1950.
 He did not declare a major and took classes in history, psychology, philosophy, and zoology.
 Dick dropped out because of ongoing anxiety problems, according to his third wife Anne's memoir.
 She also says he disliked the mandatory ROTC training.
 At Berkeley, he befriended poet Robert Duncan and poet and linguist Jack Spicer, who gave Dick ideas for a Martian language.

-Through his studies in philosophy, he believed that existence is based on internal human perception, which does not necessarily correspond to external reality.
+Through his studies in philosophy, he came to believe that existence is based on internal human perception, which does not necessarily correspond to external reality.
 He described himself as "an acosmic panentheist", which he explained as meaning that "I don't believe that the universe exists.
 I believe that the only thing that exists is God and he is more than the universe.
 The universe is an extension of God into space and time.
 That's the premise I start from in my work, that so-called 'reality' is a mass delusion that we've all been required to believe for reasons totally obscure".
 After reading the works of Plato and pondering the possibilities of metaphysical realms, he came to the conclusion that, in a certain sense, the world is not entirely real and there is no way to confirm whether it is truly there.
 That question was a theme in many of his novels.